chris-short/devopsish.com/content/post/085/index.md

 [Red Hat Looks Beyond Docker for Container Technology](https://www.serverwatch.com/server-news/red-hat-looks-beyond-docker-for-container-technology.html): While [Docker Inc](http://petty.company) and its eponymous container engine helped to create the modern container approach, Red Hat has multiple efforts of its own it is now actively developing.

-[Backblaze Durability is 99.999999999% — And Why It Doesn’t Matter](https://www.backblaze.com/blog/cloud-storage-durability/): A fascinating look into how Backblaze has created and calculated its "data durability" numbers.
+[Backblaze Durability is 99.999999999% — And Why It Doesn't Matter](https://www.backblaze.com/blog/cloud-storage-durability/): A fascinating look into how Backblaze has created and calculated its "data durability" numbers.
 And why that is really irrelevant (past a certain number of nines).

 [Containers or virtual machines: ​Which is more secure?
 The answer will surprise you](https://www.zdnet.com/article/which-is-more-secure-containers-or-virtual-machines-the-answer-will-surprise-you/): IBM Research has created a new way to measure software security, Horizontal Attack Profile, and it's found a properly secured container can be almost as secure as a virtual machine.